 It is the responsibility of the parent/guardian to call or email the school before 8:00 a.m. to report an absence by leaving a message on the attendance line.
+ACA will document the date, reason, and person reporting the absence.
 Students will be recorded as having an unexcused absence if no message is left.
 (The administration will not usually attempt to contact parents/guardians in the event of a message not being left.)
 Please be sure the school office has current telephone numbers on file.
 Whenever possible, if a student absence is anticipated, it is recommended that the parent/guardian notify the school office and teachers to request the assignments prior to the absence.